Civitas Admissions - Frequently Asked Questions

 How will I know what to do next in the admissions process?

 We will stay in touch with you throughout the admissions process by email.
 Offers are emailed on or before the decision date for the round in which your application is being reviewed.
-You can check the status of your application and whether it is complete by going to our website and entering your application code.
-This code will be emailed to you once you fill out our online application.
-This feature is currently in beta testing mode and will be live by February 28, 2021.
+You can check the status of your application and whether it is complete by going to our website, clicking on 'Application Status Checker' and entering your registered email address.
+The status will be emailed to you.

 You can also reach out to us at email@example.com and we will get back to you within 2 working days.